 Official transcripts should be sent to:

 Yes, but faxed or emailed transcripts can only be accepted as unofficial transcripts for advising purposes.
 If you would like your credits to transfer or if you are submitting a transcript for financial aid then an official copy must be sent in a sealed envelope to the Admissions and Records Office via the postal service or send via an electronic sending service such as Parchment, National Student Clearinghouse, etc.

 Call the Admissions and Records Office at 575.769.4025 or visit the office in person.
 A staff member can provide your login information.

-Once your official transcripts have been received, they will be entered into our system and your previous coursework will be evaluated for transferability by our Articulation Analyst.
-You can check if a class from another institution will transfer by contacting the Articulation Analyst at 575-769-4023 or any of the Academic Advisors at 575.769.4020.
+Once your official transcripts have been received, they will be entered into our system and your previous coursework will be evaluated for transferability by our Articulation Specialist/CAFB Representative.
+You can check if a class from another institution will transfer by contacting the Articulation Specialist/CAFB Representative at 575-769-4054 or any of the Academic Advisors at 575.769.4020.

 You are placed on Academic Probation: